 Whenever I travel to a foreign country, I always have a plan of attack.
 I do my research.
 Online resources, travel guides, conversations with friends, ratings, and reviews all help confirm the best sites, affordable lodging, popular restaurants, and preferred times of the year to travel.
 They help build a framework for how I will map out my visit and spend the money I have carefully saved.
 Maybe it is the German in me, but I don’t want to waste valuable time once I’m in a new place trying to figure out what to see and do, or be disappointed that we can’t get into a particular venue because tickets are unavailable.
 Many of you probably operate the same way.
 You want to maximize your time and investment.

 Why is it that when it comes to things that carry far more weight, like running a business or an organization, we often fail to make the time to plan?
 We don’t maximize our investment.
 We get caught up in the tyranny of the urgent.
 We react.
 We continue to do things like we’ve always done them before.
 We get lazy and content with the status quo.
 We don’t force ourselves to think about the future.
-If we don’t make time to develop a strategic plan—we may loose our ability to compete.
+If we don’t make time to develop a strategic plan—we may lose our ability to compete.

 Since I have been at DISHER, I have witnessed firsthand what it looks like to not only put together a strategic vision map but actually use it.
 Many companies have a mission statement and their values recorded somewhere, but few are actually used or referenced.
 Quite often they are tucked away in an owner’s desk drawer, neatly filed in the company history, or buried on the website.
 On the other hand, high-performing companies live out their mission and values daily.
 They understand the way they are different in the marketplace: what they provide, how they operate, where they are going, and who they serve.
 They take time to measure results and be held accountable.
 High-performing companies build a strategic framework for their team to daily follow.
 They have a map that shows where they are headed.